Does Hypnosis Really Work? What is Hypnotism?

 Hypnosis usually involves the person experiencing a sense of deep relaxation with their attention narrowed and focused on suggestions given by the therapist, which are related to the clients’ condition whether that is a behavior they would like to eliminate, or a quality they would like to improve on.
 A hypnotherapist will often have the client use their imagination and visualization techniques to help them see the changes they want to make.

-Some people they feel weightless, other people feel heavy, as if they don’t want to move their arms or legs.
+Some people feel weightless, other people feel heavy, as if they don’t want to move their arms or legs.
 Typically people come out of hypnosis feeling very relaxed and rested almost as if they have just awoken from a nap, even though they were not sleeping.

 Hypnosis is Ultimately Self-Hypnosis

 It is generally accepted that all hypnosis is ultimately self-hypnosis.
 A hypnotherapist merely helps to facilitate your experience.